Truthkey/Birth-by-Sleep-Randomizer/README.md

 **IT IS RECOMMENDED TO BACK UP YOUR BBS FILES BEFORE APPLYING PATCHES AS SOMETIMES CANCELING A RANDO PATCH CAN DELETE YOUR BBS PACKAGES.**

+# Usage

+1. Copy the following files to the same directory as this program:
+-bbs_first.hed
+-bbs_first.pkg
+-bbs_third.hed
+-bbs_third.pkg

+2. Choose the randomizer options you wish to apply.

+3. Click "Randomize!"

+4. Wait for each command line box to finish, saying "D one" and press Enter.

+HED and PKG files are usually in this path: **C:\Program Files\Epic Games\KH_1.5_2.5\Image\en**

 ## About Chest Randomization
 To avoid possible softlocks, all big chests are excluded from the chest randomization.